AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/configure-form-progressive-profiling.md

    >[!NOTE]
    >
-   >The fields outside of the **Progressive Profiling** box will always show in the form, even if they are filled out.
+   >The fields outside of the **[!UICONTROL Progressive Profiling]** box will always show in the form, even if they are filled out.

-1. Select the **Progressive Profiling** box.
+1. Select the **[!UICONTROL Progressive Profiling]** box.

    ![](assets/image2014-9-15-12-3a32-3a19.png)

    >[!CAUTION]
    >
-   >Be careful when using required fields in Progressive Profiling.
+   >Be careful when using required fields in [!UICONTROL Progressive Profiling].
 Those fields could still be left blank if the visitor enters a new email address (which would create a new person) after previously submitting data for the other fields, as they would be suppressed on the latest form.

 1. Now choose how many blank fields you want people to see from the **Progressive Profiling** box at any given time.